The following Construction practice note Produced in partnership with Victoria McGie provides comprehensive and up to date legal information covering:

 let the public use the facility or its services for free (if the facility’s function falls within the remit of public services, such as a prison or some roads), or

-charge end-users a fee
+charge end-users a fee for use of the facility or

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.